 The most frequent target is the face (77% of all casualties).
 97% of attacks to mail carriers happen to lower extremities like the legs or feet.
 Each spring brings a new crop of horrible injuries.
 The average stay of severely injured patients is 4.2 days.
 Eighteen deaths a year are caused by dog bites. https://www.caninejournal.com/dog-bite-statistics/

 Even the calmest and the most well-trained pet may still present a risk to the general public.
 Each year, hundreds of dog attacks result in even more injuries.
 Mainly at risk are young children, who are most commonly bit by dogs.
 In other cases, dogs are also responsible for fatal attacks, especially among kids.
-Unfortunately, some people will single out certain dog breeds are singled out as dangerous from the notoriety they garner.
+Unfortunately, some people will single out certain dog breeds as dangerous from the notoriety they garner in popular culture.

 Forbes researched the topic and found significant differences in frequency and severity of dog bites by breed.
-Dog breeds generally considered aggressive, such as the Pit Bull and the Rottweiler, were top among the risk of severe injury or even death.
+Dog breeds generally considered aggressive, such as the Pit Bull and the Rottweiler, were top among the risk of severe injury or even death category.

 A CDC study found similar results, publishing that Pitbull breeds make up just 6.5% of all dogs in the United States but remain responsible for 66% of all dog bite fatalities.
 In the CDC analysis, the Pit Bull was more likely to bite than other breeds.
 In that study period, this dog breed caused 60 highlighted biting incidents.